Lifeline Application Rejected? 6 Reasons & How to Fix It

 3. The One-Per-Household Rule

-Lifeline only allows one benefit per home.
+Lifeline generally allows one benefit per household, not simply one benefit per address.
+People sharing an address may be separate households if they do not share income and household expenses.
 If a roommate or family member already has it, your application will be flagged as a household violation.

 The fix: If you live with others but keep your money and bills separate (like in a nursing home or a shared apartment), you just need to fill out the Lifeline Household Worksheet.
 This tells the government that you are an independent household even if you share an address.